cakephp/docs/en/appendices/4-4-migration-guide.rst

 ORM
 ---

 - ``SaveOptionsBuilder`` was deprecated.
-Use a normal array for options instead.
+Use an array for options instead.

 Plugins
 -------